-We all know how important it is to maintain proper oral health and for many of us, this entails regularly brushing our teeth and seeing the dentist regularly.
-However, what we often forget is that the mouth is made up of many different components-aside from our teeth.
-All of these components, if neglected, can develop various issues over time.
-A good example of which would be linea alba (cheek).
+We all know how important it is to maintain proper oral health, and for many of us, this entails regularly brushing our teeth and seeing the dentist regularly.
+However, we often forget that the mouth is made up of many different components aside from our teeth.
+If neglected, these components can develop various issues over time.
+A good example of this would be linea alba (cheek).

 What is Linea Alba (Cheek)?

 Linea alba is the white line people often find inside their cheeks, just between where the upper and lower teeth meet.
 This is a hardened mucosa and is benign.
 Some people do find their appearance unappealing, however, thus the need for it to get treated.

 This white line appears when the oral mucosa found in our mouth becomes irritated constantly, thus leading it to develop a layer of keratin-this is the white line that shows up.
 Hyperkeratinization, as it is also known, can be present in a variety of different conditions.
 This includes inflammatory, physiologic, genetic, immunologic, malignant, and premalignant conditions.

 What are the white lines made out of?
 Think of these white patches as something similar to the formation of a callus on our skin.
 The more the area receives friction, the thicker the mucosa becomes.

 The most common causes for it involve frictional irritation, pressure, or sucking trauma, often caused by the facial surfaces of our teeth.
 People who chew tobacco regularly would have this, but it can be mistaken for a lesion that would require treatment.
 Other instances, such as orthodontic appliances (Invisalign is a great example of this), ill-fitting dentures, and crooked teeth, can also result in this condition.

 Note that linea alba can also be related to behavioral and emotional issues, which is why treatment for it also involves finding a resolution for those problems as well.

 Is It Dangerous?